openstack/tempest/doc/source/write_tests.rst

 You can also specify credentials with specific roles assigned.
 This is useful for cases where there are specific RBAC requirements hard coded into an API.
 The canonical example of this are swift tests which often want to test swift's concepts of operator and reseller_admin.
-An actual example from tempest on how to do this is::
+An actual example from Tempest on how to do this is::

     class PublicObjectTest(base.BaseObjectTest):